Report: Seahawks will get visit from former Chiefs RB Jamaal Charles; Hauschka off to Buffalo

 With the NFL free agent signing period Thursday at 1 p.m., the morning opened with a flurry of rumors around the league with a couple involving the Seahawks.

 — First, Ian Rapoport of the NFL Network reported that Seattle will get a visit from former Kansas City running back Jamaal Charles, who was released in February.
 Charles suffered a second ACL injury in 2015 but is considered healthy now.
 But he also turns 30 in December and has played just eight games the past two seasons.
 Teams can give physicals during visits so the Seahawks would be able to get their own look at Charles’ knee then.
+That he is set to take a visit — and likely has others — means a signing wouldn’t be occurring immediately.

 Charles played at Texas with Seattle safety Earl Thomas and the team have the same agent, David Mulugheta.